Fundamentals of Health, Behavior and Society

 - M W, 3:30 - 5:20pm

-Introduces students to a social ecological [and a life course] perspective of population health.
+Introduces students to a social ecological perspective of population health.
 Challenges students to address societal and structural forces such as socioeconomic position, racial and ethnic and gender sources of inequality as well as interpersonal processes reflected in norms, networks, and social capital.
-Focuses on behavior, communication, decision-making, and health outcomes at the individual, family and community level.
-Applies these social and behavioral perspectives to a better understanding of health problems and prepares students to develop effective public health interventions for individuals, families, communities and populations.
-Provides students with skills to apply social and behavioral science principles and methods in their future public health research and practice.
+Focuses on behavior, communication, decision-making, and health outcomes at the individual, family, and community levels.
+Applies these social and behavioral perspectives to a better understanding of health problems and prepares students to develop effective public health interventions for individuals, families, communities, and populations.

 - Learning Objectives: